Frank Mentzer: The True Master of Dungeons and Dragons

 This book was compiled and developed by Aaron Allston, one of the guys most responsible for the Immortals books.
 This book has its flaws, but overall, it is an amazing feat.
 This book has more relevant material for a player or Dungeon Master packed into 300 pages than the entire Advanced Dungeons and Dragons line.
 And I really do not care which edition you are discussing.

 Should the BECMI Rules Get a Limited Edition Treatment?

 What Is the Point of All of This?

 Other than shining a light into a dark corner of the Dungeons and Dragons historical timeline, why did I write this?
 Why should you care?
 The point is simple:

-- Dungeons and Dragons version 3.5 -- using the artistic style that defined the 3.x editions, these reproductions of the core books (as er AD&D and AD&D 2e, above).
-A few other volumes were include such as the Spell Compendium and the Magic Item Compendium.
+- Dungeons and Dragons version 3.5—using the artistic style that defined the 3.x editions, these reproductions of the core books (as er AD&D and AD&D 2e, above).
+A few other volumes were included, such as the Spell Compendium and the Magic Item Compendium.
 All books included all known errata.